Vogelmensch/scanner/paper/scanner-paper.typ

  However, by simply calling `compare_and_fill` repeatedly, we are not guaranteed to find a solution.
 This is due to the fact that `compare_and_fill` does not guarantee to fill out all cells.
 At some point during the iteration, we may get stuck.

 This is where we introduce back our exhaustive search approach.
-Should we, at some point during the of `fill_loop()`, get stuck (i.e. no value has been altered during one iteration), we assign one cell of value `UNASSIGNED` by force, and then continue the loop. @search shows the relevant code: if, at some point during the execution of `fill_loop()`, the matrix does not change, and there are still `UNASSIGNED` cells left, we assign both values, `EMPTY` and `FULL`, to this cell sequentially.
+Should we, at some point during the execution of `fill_loop()`, get stuck (i.e. no value has been altered during one iteration), we assign one cell of value `UNASSIGNED` by force, and then continue the loop. @search shows the relevant code: if, at some point during the execution of `fill_loop()`, the matrix does not change, and there are still `UNASSIGNED` cells left, we sequentially assign both values, `EMPTY` and `FULL`, to those cells.

 Notice line 12 of @search: As soon as we have to rely on exhaustive search, we are not guaranteed that a valid solution is unique.
 Thus, we have to
 1. Search among all possible assignments of `UNASSIGNED` variables, and